Roman economy: Banking system

-The setup of the banking system under the Empire allowed the exchange of extremely large sums without the physical transfer of coins, which led to fiat money.
+The setup of the banking system in Rome allowed the exchange of extremely large sums without the physical transfer of coins, which led to fiat money.
 With no central bank, a professional deposit banker (argentarius, coactor argentarius, or later nummularius) received and held deposits for a fixed or indefinite term and lent money to third parties.
 Generally, available capital exceeded the amount needed by borrowers and so loans were made and credit was extended on risky terms.
 The senatorial elite were involved heavily in private lending, as both creditors and borrowers, and made loans from their personal fortunes on the basis of social connections.

 Banks of classical antiquity typically kept less in reserves than the full total of customers' deposits, as they had no incentive to ensure that customers' deposits would be insured in the event of a bank run.
 It was common consensus among Romans at the time, especially by Seneca's ideologies, that anyone involved in commerce should have access to credit.
 That tendency toward fiat money caused the money supply to fluctuate consistently.